 For a long time an image of an elephant was depicted on the Thai flag.
 The royal family owns 10 white elephants which are rarely shown to the public - only on festive occasions.
 The elephants are of light grey color, but are called white to show and emphasize their nobility and dignity.

 An elephant is the holly animal of Thailand.
 It is believed that one of Buddha’s reincarnations was an elephant, that is his soul turned into an elephant after death.
 It explains why elephants are used in many Buddhist rituals.

 Elephant's rights are regulated by Thai Elephant Conservation Center and the constitution at the government level.
-Elephants can be involved in labour activities from the age of 14 to 60.
+Elephants can be involved in labor activities from the age of 14 to 60.
 They must have a medical insurance (there are special hospitals for elephants).
 After the age of 60 they retire and get payments from the government.
 Unfortunately, many elephants do not live up to this age.

 Keeping elephants is very expensive.
-Many farms are private property which exist on the money earned from tourism.
-For example, Elephant Village in Pattaya (12 km away from Pattaya) meets hundreds of tourists every day which allows to cover all the expenses on elephant’s food, care and medical treatment.
+Many farms are private property which exists on the money earned from tourism.
+For example, Elephant Village in Pattaya (12 km away from Pattaya) meets hundreds of tourists every day which allows to cover all the expenses on elephant’s food, care, and medical treatment.
 Most elephants ended up there because they can not be used for working anymore - due to their age or health conditions.
 However, they are happy and strong enough to entertain and surprise tourists and give unforgettable emotions!

 It is possible to try elephant riding or elephant trekking:

 Feeding elephants is as interesting and exciting as riding them.